POLS 500, Theories of the State

 The course will be conducted in person.
-We are meeting in YBF Z-47 every Thursday between 2.00 and 4.30 pm.
+We are meeting in YBF B-35, every Monday, 13:30-16:30.
 You are required to do the readings before each class and be prepared to discuss them.
-You are also required to complete a 5,000 word research paper.
-There is no mid-terms and no final.
-The grade will be determined by the in-class performance (50%) and the research paper (50%).
+The final grade for the course will be based on a mid-term exam (25%), final exam (25%), and in-class discussions (50%).

 The class has a Telegram group.
 It is essential that you join.